Servicing the communities of Allen Park, Southgate, Riverview, and Wyandotte

 We strongly encourage you to seek out a solution to the problem at hand first.
 Financial problems, pet allergies, behavioral issues, and housing that doesn’t allow pets are common problems many pet owners face.
 However, a solution can often be found.
 Try visiting the links below for suggestions.
 They also offer helpful guidance for rehoming your pet yourself, which we encourage you to do responsibly and safely (no free pet ads, screen and interview potential adopters, etc).

-If you still wish to surrender your pet to our shelter, you must be a resident of one of the three cities we service—Allen Park, Wyandotte, Southgate—and pay a surrender fee (fees are listed here on our website).
+If you still wish to surrender your pet to our shelter, you must be a resident of one of the four cities we service—Allen Park, Wyandotte, Riverview, Southgate—and pay a surrender fee (fees are listed here on our website).
 Owner surrenders are accepted by appointment only.
 We need to arrange for space and this may take time.
 Veterinary records should be obtained prior to surrender, if possible.
 Additionally, pets should be brought up-to-date on shots and a heartworm test (for dogs) and a combo test (for cats) should be done prior to surrender, if possible.
 Please be aware that owner surrenders may be euthanized first if space is needed.
 Please be sure to bring your driver’s license or state id.
 All non-residents, contact the animal control department that services your city.

 Some websites offering helpful solutions to problems and rehoming advice: